Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

 We are committed to protecting the environment and aim continually to improve the environmental performance of our activities.
 We want to promote climate action by engaging our stakeholders, staff, volunteers, visitors, audiences and communities.

-Hampshire Cultural Trust is committed to achieving net zero by 2030.
-Meeting this target will be challenging and will rely in part on collaborative action with our local authority partners, but we will work hard towards achieving it.
+Hampshire Cultural Trust is committed to achieving net zero (scopes one and two) by 2030.
+Meeting this target will be challenging and will rely in part on collaborative action with our local authority partners, but we are working hard towards achieving it.
 We are also committed to maximising engagement opportunities to promote climate action.

-In order to achieve these aims, we will:
+In order to achieve these aims, we are currently working to:

 • Position sustainability as an integral part of our mission and purpose